Here's what's in the Senate stimulus plan - KION546

 The Senate on Thursday released its version of the Democrats’ massive coronavirus relief package, after the House passed its package last week.

-Lawmakers made several changes throughout the legislation, but two were particularly notable — narrowing eligibility for the stimulus checks and nixing an increase in the federal minimum wage to $15 an hour.
+Lawmakers made several changes throughout the legislation, but three were particularly notable — narrowing eligibility for the stimulus checks, trimming the unemployment benefits extension and nixing an increase in the federal minimum wage to $15 an hour.

 Much of the Senate legislation, however, largely mirrors the $1.9 trillion package approved by the House and laid out by President Joe Biden in January.